kasra-hosseini/obspyDMT/README.rst

 Geographical restriction
 ------------------------

-If you are interested in the events happened in a specific geographical coordinate and/or retrieving the data from the stations in a specific circular or rectangular bounding area, you are in the right section!
+If you want to work with the events happened in a specific geographical coordinate and/or retrieving the data from the stations in a specific circular or rectangular bounding area, you are in the right section!
 Here, we have two examples:

-**Example 1:** to extract the info of all the events occurred from January 2000 until October 2014 in a rectangular area (*lon1=44.38E* *lon2=63.41E* *lat1=24.21N* *lat2=40.01N*) with magnitude more than 3.0:
+**Example 1:** to extract the info of all the events occurred from 2000-01-01 until 2014-12-31 in a rectangular area (*lon1=44.38E* *lon2=63.41E* *lat1=24.21N* *lat2=40.01N*) with magnitude more than 3.0:

 ::

-    $ obspyDMT --event_info --min_mag '3.0' --min_date '2000-01-01' --max_date '2014-10-01' --event_rect '44.38/63.41/24.21/40.01'
+    $ obspyDMT --event_info --min_mag 3.0 --min_date 2000-01-01 --max_date 2014-12-31 --event_rect 44.38/63.41/24.21/40.01 --event_catalog IRIS

+**command:** *--event_info* changes the mode of obspyDMT to only retrieving the event information, *--event_rect* specifies a rectangular bounding area. **--event_catalog** changes the default event catalog (GCMT) to IRIS for this example.

 .. image:: figures/geo_restrict_example.png
    :scale: 75%